JuliaFEM/juliafem.github.io/contributing.md

    non-standard path to `LOAD_PATH` as explained above.

 6. You can now navigate to JuliaFEM in the folder you chose at step 5.
-There you'll find the same contents as you see in your GitHub JuliaFEM repository.
+There you will find the same contents as you see in your GitHub JuliaFEM repository.
    Now, locate the file you want to modify, open it with your desired text editor, make the changes and save the new version.
-If you type `git status`, you'll see that the files you've created or modified are listed under `untracked files`.
+If you type `git status`, you will see that the files you have created or modified are listed under `untracked files`.

 7. Add the files you want to update to the staging area by typing `git add <file1> <file2>...`.
-If you type `git status`, you'll see that the files added to the staging area are listed under `Changes to be committed`.
+If you type `git status`, you will see that the files added to the staging area are listed under `Changes to be committed`.
    This process also supports wildcard symbols.
 If you want to remove a file from the staging area, type `git reset <file>`.